Butternut Squash Baked Barley Risotto

 • Preheat the oven to 400 degrees F.

-• In a large ovenproof saucepan, heat the olive oil over medium high heat.
-Sauté the squash for 6-8 minutes until it starts to brown at the edges and is tender.
+• In a large ovenproof saucepan or dutch oven, heat the olive oil over medium high heat.
+Sauté the squash for 6-8 minutes until it starts to soften and become tender.

 • Add the barley and cook for 1 minute until opaque.
 Pour in the wine, letting it bubble and be absorbed by the barley.

-• Add the stock and bring to a boil.
+• Add the veggie broth and bring to a boil.
 Cover the saucepan with a lid and transfer to the oven.
 Bake for 30-35 minutes until the barley is tender.

 • Stir in the kale and Parmesan, letting the kale wilt and the cheese melt.

-• Sprinkle with parsley and shaved Parmesan before serving.
+• Divide into serving bowls and garnish with chopped parsley and shaved Parmesan before serving.

 Nutrition